Built byZhejiang Shipbuilding Co.

 - Green passport

-Working in close cooperation with Van Oord, this is the first fully integrated design where the Dutch Ulstein companies have been responsible for the development and integration of both the mission equipment and vessel design.
-SRI vessels stabilise and protect subsea pipelines, cables and other structures at depths down to 1,500 metres.
+Working in close cooperation with Van Oord, this is the first fully integrated design where Ulstein has been responsible for the development and integration of both the mission equipment and vessel design.
+SRI vessels stabilise and protect subsea pipelines, cables and other structures at the sea bed.

 The DP-3 vessel is a unique design featuring the distinct X-BOW® hull line and meets the requirements for Clean Design Notation, Green Passport and Ice Class 1A – PC7.
 The vessel and its equipment are designed for year-round operability in harsh weather and high-sea states.